Full contents of the Journal are available on the official website of the American Bamboo Society.

 The Journal strives to follow the Code of Conduct of the Open Access Scholarly Publishers Association (OASPA), and the requirements of the Directory of Open Access Journals (DOAJ), as far as is practicable for a modest publication from a small scientific Non-Profit Organisation with limited resources.

 Dr Chris Stapleton PhD, Bamboo Identification, formerly RBG Edinburgh & Kew, UK journal@bamboo-org

-Dr Lynn G Clark, Department of Ecology, Evolution, and Organismal Biology, Iowa State University, US
+Prof Lynn G Clark PhD, Dept. of Ecology, Evolution, and Organismal Biology, Iowa State University, USA

-Harry Simmons BSc (Hort), Simmons Family Farms, Texas, US
+Harry Simmons BSc (Hort), Director, Simmons Family Farms, Texas, USA